davidmreed/nonskating.club/content/guides/jam-timer.md

 * [JRDA Officiating Procedures](https://www.juniorrollerderby.org/officiating-procedures)
 * [JRDA Officiating Cues, Codes, and Signals](https://www.juniorrollerderby.org/cues-codes-signals)

+  * Note that while the JRDA Rules are an extension of the WFTDA Rules, the supporting documents are independent and differ in a variety of details.

 ## Equipment

 Standard equipment for a Jam Timer includes: